 Limited Hop Selection

-Since CRYO hops are patented by YCH, we are only able to use the hops they’ve decided to process this way.
-This means that at the time of this writing, Galaxy, Vic Secret, Motueka, Nelson Sauvin, El Dorado and many other popular IPA-style hops are not available in powder form.
-Luckily Citra and Mosaic are, so there are still ample chances to use it in most of your IPA recipes.
+CRYO hops are patented by YCH, but it does appear that other manufacturers such as Haas and Hopstiener are getting into the game with their own products.
+However, at the time of this writing many Southern Hemisphere hop varieties such as Galaxy, Vic Secret, Motueka or Nelson Sauvin are not available in powder form.
+Luckily many others are, so there are still ample chances to use it in most of your IPA recipes.

 All the hop varieties that are available in YCH CRYO form are: